by Annie Laukaitis

 Some developers are great at bringing your brand to life through a beautifully designed frontend, while others excel in backend customisation and technical implementation.

-When you evaluate developers for your online store, make sure you know what their strengths are.
+When you evaluate developers for your online store, ensure you know their strengths.

-While some developers will be capable of both backend development and frontend design, they more typically pick one as their primary focus.
+While some developers will be capable of both backend development and frontend design, they usually pick one as their primary focus.
 Make sure that the developer you choose has skills aligned with your needs.

 Here are some of the top elements to consider when developing your ecommerce website: